 The conversation ended, and I was dumbfounded.
 How could travel not change you?
 It seemed like an irrefutable fact.
 This guy was shitting all over my Eat, Pray, Love notion of travel and its connection with spiritual enlightenment and personal fulfillment.

-That was over 2011, and I still wonder: Does travel really change you?
+That was in 2011, and I still wonder: Does travel really change you?
 A few trips later, I came to the conclusion that it doesn’t necessarily result in a dramatic transformation, but it certainly does something.
 I felt more confident in social situations and striking up conversations with strangers.
 After months of solo travel, I became fiercely independent.
 I went from living paycheck to paycheck to someone who could save money fast.
 I could think on my feet when things went wrong.

 After each trip, I came home feeling focused and clear-headed about my priorities.
 For a little while, I worked less and made more time for my family and friends.
 I signed up for language classes.
 I looked into volunteering and activities outside my comfort zone.
 I vowed to get healthier and join a gym.
 After the most recent trip, I even started dating again.